Ukraine ends Russian gas pipeline to Europe – but how much will it cost Moscow?

 Russia has historically used its gas pipeline exports to exert political control over dependent countries, from Ukraine to Armenia.

-As of today, Gazprom is also weaponising the same tactic in Moldova, cutting off gas supplies over an alleged $709 million (£565 million) debt.
+As of today, Gazprom is also weaponising the same tactic in Moldova, cutting off gas supplies over an alleged $709m (£565m) debt.

 Yet the decision not to extend gas transit via Ukraine faced some pushback.